 Powdered buttermilk is a pantry staple that every from-scratch cook needs, and when you make it from scratch, you'll never have to throw out old buttermilk again!

 Buttermilk Powder Uses

 Powdered buttermilk can be used in anything from baked goods to seasoning mixes.
 It can also be reconstituted into liquid buttermilk by adding water.

 Buttermilk Powder Recipes

-Once you've discovered the magic of drying buttermilk (which means never throwing out a half used carton again) you can use it to take so many recipes to the next level.
+Once you've discovered the magic of drying buttermilk, you will never find yourself throwing out a half used carton again.

-My absolute favorite way to use it is in a DIY Ranch Dressing Mix.
+- My absolute favorite way to use it is in a DIY Ranch Dressing Mix.

 How to Dry it